PARALLEL SESSIONS

 Session J 07 (THU, 10 JUL, 12:00)

-LAW AND RHETORIC IN ATHENIAN FORENSIC ORATORY
+LAW AND RHETORIC IN ATHENIAN FORENSIC ORATORY (PART II)

 - Rhetorical Deception in the Paragraphē-Speeches of the Demosthenic Corpus